hawaiidatascience/metaflowmics/metagenomics-pipelines/Pipeline-16S/README.rst

 Using the remaining sequences, we choose a representative sequence for each OTU cluster as the most abundant sequence in the cluster.
 For each taxonomic rank, OTU's taxonomy is assigned as the majority vote in the OTU cluster.
 If the consensus vote is lower than 51%, no taxonomy is assigned at the given rank.

 **Summaries**:

 - (samples x pipeline steps) table with the number of remaining sequences in each sample at each step
 - Figures

-  - (top OTUs x samples) bi-clustered heatmap with phylum, class and order information.
+  #. (top OTUs x samples) bi-clustered heatmap with phylum, class and order information.
-  - scatter plot of OTUs abundance vs prevalence, one facet per phylum.
+  #. scatter plot of OTUs abundance vs prevalence, one facet per phylum.
-  - scatter plot of OTUs abundance vs prevalence for proteobacteria, one facet per class.
+  #. scatter plot of OTUs abundance vs prevalence for proteobacteria, one facet per class.
-  - barplot of relative taxonomy composition at Phylum level for each sample.
+  #. barplot of relative taxonomy composition at Phylum level for each sample.
 In a metadata table is provided, this plots represents the composition for each level of the provided factor.

 **Postprocessing**:
-For each clustering thresho, we compute alpha and beta diversity metrics (see [mothur calculators](https://www.mothur.org/wiki/Calculators) for a full description of these acronyms)
+For each clustering thresho, we compute alpha and beta diversity metrics (see `mothur calculators <https://www.mothur.org/wiki/Calculators>`_ for a full description of these acronyms)

 - Alpha diversity: `nseqs`, `sobs`, `chao`, `shannon`, `shannoneven`
-- Beta diversity: `braycurtis`, `thetayc`, `sharedsobs`, `sharedchao` In addition, we compute the phylogenetic tree using [FastTree](http://www.microbesonline.org/fasttree/) and compute the UniFrac distances using the R's [phyloseq](https://bioconductor.org/packages/release/bioc/html/phyloseq.html) package implementing the [Fast UniFrac](https://www.ncbi.nlm.nih.gov/pubmed/19710709) algorithm.
+- Beta diversity: `braycurtis`, `thetayc`, `sharedsobs`, `sharedchao`

+In addition, we compute the phylogenetic tree using `FastTree <http://www.microbesonline.org/fasttree/>`_ and compute the UniFrac distances using the R's `phyloseq <https://bioconductor.org/packages/release/bioc/html/phyloseq.html>`_ package implementing the `Fast UniFrac <https://www.ncbi.nlm.nih.gov/pubmed/19710709>`_ algorithm.